 - Navy Pier.
-Sure, there are some worthy spots to visit along this tourist-laden boardwalk (think Chicago Shakespeare Theater, Chicago Children’s Museum) but don’t stay too long: the overall vibe is that of a cheesy, overpriced carnival.
+Sure, there are some worthy Chicago tourist spots to visit along this boardwalk (think Chicago Shakespeare Theater, Chicago Children’s Museum) but don’t stay too long: the overall vibe is that of a cheesy, overpriced carnival.
 Try this instead: Head to a more serene walkway at the Lincoln Park Zoo.
 On its acclaimed nature boardwalk, you’ll be able to stroll among birds, turtles and other wildlife.
 When you’re finished, continue the rest of your afternoon at the zoo.

 - Willis Tower.
-It’s a tall building with a silly name and it’ll cost you about $20 just to walk out on the ledge.
+It’s a tall building with a silly name and it’ll cost you over $20 just to walk out on the ledge.
 Try this instead: If you must get your heights fix, head to the Signature Lounge in the John Hancock building.
 It’s touristy in its own right, but your $20 will get you a martini to sip on while you enjoy the view from 96 floors above the city.

 - Gino’s East may boast Chicago-style pizza, but locals usually shy away from eating a slice of this gut-busting pie on a regular basis.
 It’s right off of Michigan Avenue and attracts tourists from all over the world, which translates to: incredibly long waits for a mediocre experience.
 Try this instead: Those in the know head to Pequod’s.
 This hearty deep dish is just as iconic, but with a chewy caramelized crust (rather than a flaky buttery one) you’ll just want to rip off and eat for days.